KamiNuke/the-ex-machina/README.md

 Further will be featured development details and game underhood.

 ## Setting Overview
-The Ex-Machina takes place in near future, humanized robots with modern guns fights to death in huge arena.
+The Ex-Machina takes place in near future, humanized robots with modern guns fights to death in huge arena and all in PS2/PSP style, like in old times.
 It's a show, and it will be spectacular.

 <p align="center">
     <img src="./manual/pics/loc_concept.png" width="40%">